SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 # unannotatedGbFilesToFasta.py
 This takes files downloaded from ncbi using the downloading python programs and combines them into a fasta file for each genome.
 This is done because the files directly downloaded only contained a single contig of the genome.
+  - combiningFastaFiles.py is the version of this program that combines fasta contig files instead of gb files.

 # MakingMetadataSheetForMetaCats.py
 This program makes the metadata that is required for megacats (https://github.com/bpickett/megaCATS).
 It doesn't support commandline arguments.